kiwi515/calcprogress/README.md

 # calcprogress
- Progress checker for GC/Wii decompilation projects that use the CodeWarrior linker
+ Progress checker for GC/Wii decompilation projects that use the CodeWarrior linker + devkitPPC GNU assembler
 ## Instructions
 1. In `main.py`, configure the following settings for your project:
    - `DOL_PATH`: Path to the game DOL